Dehydrated Food vs. Freeze Dried Food

 Dehydrated and freeze dried foods are actually rather easy to prepare and cook.
 They are identical to the foods you are buying now in the supermarket.
 All that rice, beans, pasta and mixes you are accustomed to buying and preparing?
 That's what we sell, same food, lower price and much larger quantities then those little packages you're throwing away now.
 Our food is high quality, tasty and nutritious, packaged for long term shelf life.

 Keep on hand your favorite seasonings.
-We sell a few seasonings, but there are many more.
+We sell a few seasonings, but there are many more you can use.
 Dehydrated food should be seasoned for best taste.
-The freeze dried entrees won't need any at all, unless you're one of those that drowns everything in ketchup.
-You can even make ketchup from our tomato powder....
+The freeze dried entrees won't need any seasoning at all, unless you're one of those that drowns everything in ketchup.
+You can even make ketchup from our tomato powder!
+We keep on hand the "basic" seasonings like salt, pepper and garlic.

-Freeze dried food is usually an "entree", containing multiple items for a complete meal.
-Most dishes have several items included within them and you don't need to do any other cooking or adding ingredients to make a complete meal.
-Because it's freeze dried, you simply add hot water, or add the product to hot water and cook for about 10 minutes.
+Freeze dried food is usually an "entree", containing multiple food items for a complete meal.
+Most entrees have several items included within them and you don't need to do any other cooking or adding ingredients to make a complete meal.
+Because it's freeze dried, you simply add hot water, or add the product to hot water and cook for about 10 minutes for this to fully rehydrate.
 This rehydrates the food completely and it's ready to eat!

 Dehydrated foods are usually single ingredients.
 You can mix any dehydrated food with any other food product for a combination of tastes, textures and varieties.

 Pound for pound, and dollar for dollar, dehydrated food costs less than freeze dried food.
-Nothing comes close to the value of dehydrated food - not even store bought canned food, which is more expensive.
+Nothing comes close to the value of dehydrated food - not even store bought canned food, which is considerably more expensive.
 A single #10 can of dehydrated green beans, for example, represents 27 cans of canned green beans, which take up a whole lot of space and is mostly water and lost nutrition.
+Dehydrated food on the other hand, is more nutritious since none of the food has had any of the nutrition "cooked-away" during its preservation process.

 Number of Servings

 Dehydrated and freeze dried foods are highly concentrated, compared to what you will find in the supermarket.
-There's no fancy packaging, excess air, or small serving sizes.
+There's no fancy packaging to toss out, or excess air in large boxes with a small quantity of food inside, or small serving sizes.
 Even our 2 person foil pouches contain a whopping amount of food when rehydrated.
-I just did a 30 day diet eating nothing but dehydrated and freeze dried food in December, 2006 and couldn't finish most single servings sizes by myself.
+Our 30 day diet eating nothing but dehydrated and freeze dried food in December, 2006 demonstrated just how far this food will really go, and I couldn't finish most single servings sizes by myself.

 We've found that if the container is left sealed (put the lid on or close up the mylar or foil bag), we can eat the food five years or more past the date it was opened.
-We've been eating these foods for over 17 years now and have had many opened containers that we didn't get back into for a long time.
+We've been eating these foods for over 20+ years now and have had many opened containers that we didn't get back into for a long time (literally years later).
 Keep them sealed by placing the lids back on to keep the humidity, moisture, and bugs out.
 When you need some food, scoop out what you need and close the lid.
 It's that simple.

 Mountain House's position on this is a rather conservative "two weeks" to consume an opened container.
 Honestly, we don't know why; it has not been any sort of a problem for us to eat food that has been left open for several years.
 Rainy Day doesn't specify, and neither does Alpine Aire, so we don't know their stated position.
 For us though, it has been years with no noticeable decline in taste or quality.
 This applies equally to both dehydrated and freeze dried foods.

-Most (but not all) Rainy Day products can attain shelf lives upwards of 30 years.
+Most (but not all) Rainy Day products can attain shelf lives for 5 to 30 years depending on the food product.
 Mountain House advertises a 30 year shelf life.
 Alpine Aire advertises 7 - 10 years on their foil pouches and 15 years on the freeze dried foods in #10 cans.
 Our experience has been you can expect 25 - 30 years on either of these companies (freeze dried food stores very long).
 Store your food storage in a cold (or cool) dark place out of direct sunlight, preferably at a constant temperature.
 Keep it away from flooding basements or put it on pallets if you need to.
 Please read our shelf life page to learn more about the shelf life of our various products.

 This is a subject dear to heart.
 We have closely followed the issues with the global food supply for many years.
-Most people are utterly unaware how fragile the US food supply really is.
+Most people are utterly unaware how fragile the US food supply really is and how it can be affected by economic conditions, climate, disruptions or disasters.
 The mega-mergers of family owned farms and corporate giants, the declining energy supply, the fragile state of our infrastructure, and the vulnerability to things like hurricanes, pandemic, and oil prices are often misunderstood.
 America is the land of plenty, right?

 Don't be vulnerable, plan ahead.
 You simply never know when you are going to need to be ready.
 We've written much more on this subject, some of it can be found here.